 Those four essential food groups are sugar, lard, chocolate and caffeine.
 To achieve a balanced diet, though, I often have a mug of hot coffee with my Oreos.

 I once made the mistake of mentioning our four American food groups to a friend from Canada.
 He seemed surprised, and said he thought the four major food groups in the U.S. were fast, fried, deep fried and refried.

 I told him that was only true in the deep south.
 In Virginia, by God, we may be south of the Mason-Dixon line, but we’ve managed to hold onto some remnants of high culture!

 I must confess, however, that strawberry “fig” newtons are my other weakness.
-At least they provide some pretense of being healthy (applying snobbish Canadian standards), since they contain fruit (that red goo is real fruit, right? – if not, don’t tell me and destroy my ignorant bliss).
+At least they provide some pretense of being healthy (applying snobbish standards), since they contain fruit (that red goo is real fruit, right? – if not, don’t tell me and destroy my ignorant bliss).